 Parent involvement is key.
 Parents are invited to attend all monthly workshops, as well as quarterly “platicas” given in Spanish.
 Bilingual/bicultural program staff is available to provide parental support, which motivates and assists parents as they navigate the educational system in support of their sons and daughters.
 Parents of past participants have formed a support group, speaking at workshops and providing Q&A sessions for new parents.

 The Higher Education Mentoring Program has had tremendous success in guiding young students to pursue their dreams of attending institutions of higher learning.
-Upon completion of the program, graduates are recognized at a congratulatory celebration and receive “college-starter kits” and backpacks filled with educational supplies, provided by OCBF board members and sponsoring firms, to start them on their journey to becoming tomorrow’s leaders.
+Upon completion of the program, graduates are recognized at a congratulatory celebration and receive “college-starter kits” and backpacks filled with educational supplies, provided by Project Youth OCBF Board members and sponsoring firms, to start them on their journey to becoming tomorrow’s leaders.